 When people show up at museums, can’t we give them a mission or a goal?
 Can we give them feedback?
 What are you “leveling up” in as you go from room to room or from museum to museum?
-Are there virtual honors that you can show to your friends online afterwards depending on what exhibit you were interacting with?
+Are there virtual honors that you can show to your friends online afterward depending on what exhibit you were interacting with?
 Is there a better community that we could provide, real-time interaction with other visitors or maybe even with other visitors at similar museums around the world?
-We can really think bigger about global community.
+We can really think bigger about the global community.
 People really enjoy that sort of live interaction with people all over the world.

 What’s the museum fiero moment?
 Can we go from “What did I see at the museum?” to “What did I do at the museum that I will now brag about to everyone I know and own as a life story?”
 Happiness is crystallized to its perfect form in games.
-But in the future it doesn’t have to be just games.
+But in the future, it doesn’t have to be just games.
 We can create systems that work like games.
 We can create institutions and spaces that work like games.
 Museums don’t have to install screens and little things you interact with.
 What I’m talking about is creating large-scale participatory systems functioning like games that do those four things better than reality.
 We just have to understand why games are working better than anything else.

 And so my last forecast is that over the next 15 years we could see museum-organized mass collaborative systems.
 You might call them games that are changing the world by giving people a chance—superpowers—to practice these collaborations.
 We could see museum exhibitions and other spaces exquisitely designed to turn visitors into players and to turn crowds into super-collaborative communities.
 The one thing I can’t stress enough is that the fate of humanity hangs in the balance over whether we’re going to get crowds to do anything useful.
 Are they going to put all their participation bandwidth into virtual worlds, or are they going to contribute in the real world?
 We’ll also see museums channel participation bandwidth online and on-site to real investigations and projects of what I call “applied imagination.”
 Whatever you hope people will learn, whatever you dream that people will come to understand and be inspired by, there is a next step of mobilizing them to do something about it because it’s what creates happiness.

 Museums have all this pent-up knowledge and expertise, and all of these collections that are designed to inspire and bring people together.
 The museum community has an ethical responsibility to unleash this and to inspire visitors into action.
-I foresee museums becoming key hubs within “global super structures.”
+I foresee museums becoming key hubs within “global superstructures.”
 These are extreme-scale networked organizations that are designed to help humanity survive super threats like global climate change and the global economic crisis.

 Just for fun, I thought you might like to hear what gamers think about the future of museums.
 We ran a game at the Institute for the Future this year called Superstruct, set in the year 2019.
 The game predicted that humanity may be extinct by the year 2042.
-So the game involved trying to tackle super threats like corruption of the food supply chain or a pandemic and asked people to help us solve these problems and create super structures.
+So the game involved trying to tackle super threats like corruption of the food supply chain or a pandemic and asked people to help us solve these problems and create superstructures.
 In six weeks, we engaged a community of 7,000 forecasters, and they wrote a thousand stories about the future.
 They had 500 active strategy forums and 500 organizations that they invented, including quite a few museums.
 In fact, if you look at a tag map of the content, the two biggest words are “museum” and “museums,” which shows that the players saw them as key to saving the future of humanity.